hemisemidemipresent/btd6-modding-tutorial/mapeditor.md

 in the map's folder you can edit or delete the paths.txt and areas.txt files to undo your recent changes or to start from scratch.

 ## end
 Once you are done defining your map, close the game.
-You can now remove the map editor mod if you want to.
-When you restart the game, your map will work.
+You can now remove the map editor mod if you want to, but keep the map loader.
+When you restart the game, your map will load and should be playable.

 # How to use the map loader
-If someone sent you a zip file with a map in it, just extract it into the map_editor folder
+If someone sent you a zip file with a map in it, just extract it into the map_editor folder.